HenrikSamuelsson/Intro_to_Android_App_Dev_Fourth/Chapter_03/Quiz Answers.md

 - Step Out [Shift + F8]
 - Resume Program [F9]

+## 4 ##
+There are settings for auto import on the fly in Android Studio so there is not really a need for a keyboard shortcut for organizing imports.

+Auto import settings can be found in:
+	File > Settings > Editor > General > Auto Import

 ## 5 ##
 The keyboard shortcut for toggling a break point in Android Studio is [Ctrl + F8] assuming Windows or Linux OS.